dorianzgraggen/ImmersionVR/README.md

 Handles everything that has to do with the main part of the lift (i. e. the part of the lift that moves) and playing the lift sounds

 ### LiftDoor
-Handles opening the door that do not move
+Handles opening the lift doors that do not move

 ### DisableOnStart
 Used to destroy actos on begin play that are solely used for generating the NavMesh